mrmichaelrb/hassio-addons/godaddy_dns/DOCS.md

 This option allows you to override the auto-detection and specify an IPv6 address manually.

 If you specify a URL here, contents of the resource it points to will be fetched and used as the address.
-This enables getting the address with an alternatie service like https://ipv6.text.wtfismyip.com
+This enables getting the address with an alternative service like https://ipv6.text.wtfismyip.com

 ### Option: `key`